District Assessments, 2021-22

 The Kindergarten Readiness Inventory (KRI) The KRI is administered at the beginning of Kindergarten.
 The KRI includes readiness measures of literacy, social-emotional learning, fine motor, and numeracy.
 You can your child's teacher can use this information to identify students' strengths and needs as they begin their school careers.

 The Fountas & Pinnell (F&P) Benchmark Reading Assessments (Grades TK-2) are administered at the beginning, middle and end of the school year.
 F&P assessments provide information regarding your child's growth in reading from letters, to words and texts.
 You and your child's teacher can use this information to monitor and support your child's progress in reading.

 The Reading Inventory (grades 3-HS) provides information about your child’s performance in reading during this school year.
 With this information, teachers match your child with the appropriate books, design and plan instruction for all learners.
 This assessment is taken online in about 20-30 minutes.

 Math Milestone (grades K-5 & HS) and Entry Tasks (grade 6-8) are opportunities for your child to show their learning and explain their thinking as they solve a series of math problems.
-These assessments are delivered digitally and students work on paper or in a blended paper/virtual environment, depending on their grade level and the requirements of each assessment.
-Milestone and Entry Tasks may be administered during independent work time or in-person instruction.
-Tasks take 30-60 minutes to complete.
+Students work on paper or digitally, depending on their grade level and the requirements of each assessment.
+Milestone and Entry Tasks are generally administered during class time and take 30-60 minutes to complete.

 When are the District Assessments administered?

-Your child will take the Reading Inventory and the Math Milestone Task twice a year, once in the Fall and once in the Spring:
+Your child will take the Reading Inventory (Grades 3-10) and the Math Milestone Task (Grades K-High School) twice a year, once in the Fall and once in the Spring.